 I was thinking about happily-ever-after…

-The sermon series at our church has been themed on happily-ever-after.
+The sermon series at our church has been themed on happily ever after.
+I’m a Christian romance author, so you know this had me from the start.
 This week, in a dry tone, the pastor asked us to open to the last chapter, the last verse in the book of Cinderella… where we find that “they all lived happily ever after.”
 Then, he directed us to the last verse of the last chapter of Sleeping Beauty, where he assured us again that we’d find, “and they all lived happily ever after.”
 Following that we were to go to the last chapter of Snow White…

 You can figure out the rest.
-The attention grabber (that’s what I call those things—I’m not sure of the technical term for such public speaking tactics) sparked an interesting question for me—one that actually distracted my author’s heart from the rest of the sermon (yikes!
+The attention grabber (that’s what I call those things—I’m not sure of the technical term for such public speaking tactics) sparked an interesting question for me—one that actually distracted my Christian romance author’s heart from the rest of the sermon (yikes!
 I know, I’m sorry.)
 Why do we write stories like that?
 Unrealistic expectations?
 Hopes that are really beyond reason?
-Why do I write stories like that?
+What propels to me write stories like that?

 It hit me somewhere in the middle of service.